University of Michigan Library: Taubman Health Sciences Library

 One of the largest medical libraries in America with comprehensive collections in all facets of health care and medical research, the Taubman Health Sciences Library also has extensive online collections and is a member of the National Network of Libraries of Medicine, a gateway for access to over a thousand medical libraries nationwide.
 The Taubman Health Sciences Library has recently introduced the Clinical Librarian Service for the growing information needs of health professionals within the University of Michigan Health System who cannot easily leave their units, clinics or health centers.

-The Alfred Taubman Health Sciences Library Rare Book Room, in Room 5919, contains rare volumes of significance to the history of medicine.
-Access is by appointment only.
-The Rare Book Room contains approximately 6,300 titles dating from 1470 to the early 20th century, consisting primarily of pre-1850 imprints.
+Many rare volumes of significance to the history of medicine have been moved to the Special Collections Research Center, with access by appointment only.
+These include approximately 6,300 titles dating from 1470 to the early 20th century, consisting primarily of pre-1850 imprints.
 It includes 82 incunabula, 52 magical medical amulets, as well as medical fugitive sheets, manuscripts, letters, medical cartoons, medical portraits, medical illustrations, and medical artifacts.
 Particular strengths of the collection are early 19th-century American medical literature; anatomy; surgery; homeopathy; pharmacy and materia medica; obstetrics and gynecology; cardiology; pathology; and hernia treatment.

 North Campus libraries

-Two University Libraries are located on the UM North Campus: the Music Library and the Art, Architecture & Engineering Library (AAEL).
+Two university libraries are located on the U-M North Campus: the Music Library and the Art, Architecture & Engineering Library (AAEL).
 The Music Library is located on the third floor of the Earl V. Moore Music Building.
 The Music Library's collections feature extensive materials in performance, musicology, composition, theory, and dance, including scores, serials, and sound and video recordings in many formats.
 The Art, Architecture & Engineering Library, in the Duderstadt Center, features more than 600,000 volumes, thousands of periodicals, and over 200 databases in the disciplines of art and design, architecture, engineering, and urban planning.
 The library has especially strong collections in early twentieth-century art and design, with many materials on the Bauhaus school, Le Corbusier, Louis Sullivan and Frank Lloyd Wright.

 Independent libraries

 There are also several collections that are affiliated with the university, but are not part of the University Library system.
 Two historical libraries are the Bentley Historical Library and the William L. Clements Library.
 The former is home of the University of Michigan's archives as well as the Michigan Historical Collections, while the latter houses original resources for the study of American history and culture from the 15th to the early 20th century.
-The Clements Library is believed to be the first stand alone rare books collection at a public university.

-Other libraries include the Law School Library, the Ronald and Deborah Freedman Library of the Population Studies Center, and the Transportation Research Institute Library.
+Other libraries include the Law School Library, the Gerald R. Ford Presidential Library, the Ronald and Deborah Freedman Library of the Population Studies Center, and the Transportation Research Institute Library.
 The last library is one of the world's most extensive collections of literature on traffic safety.
-There is also a large number of independent departmental libraries, as well as small libraries in many student dormitories.
+There are also many independent departmental libraries, as well as small libraries in many student dormitories.